nutanix/terraform-provider-nutanix/README.md

 > For the 1.7.0 release of the provider it will have N-2 compatibility with the Prism Central APIs.
 This release was tested against Prism Central versions pc2022.6, pc2022.4 and pc2022.1.0.2.

 > For the 1.7.1 release of the provider it will have N-2 compatibility with the Prism Central APIs.
 This release was tested against Prism Central versions pc2022.6, pc2022.4.0.1 and pc2022.1.0.2.

+> For the 1.9.0 release of the provider it will have N-1 compatibility with the Prism Central APIs.
+This release was tested against Prism Central versions pc2022.9 and pc2023.1.0.1.

 ### note
 With v1.6.1 release of flow networking feature in provider, IAMv2 setups would be mandate.